Frequently Asked Questions

 What is a Case Disposition?

-A case disposition is the final outcome of a case; it could be a dismissal or conviction.
-We may also be able to provide a copy of the corresponding ticket/complaint if requested.
+A case disposition is the final outcome of a case.
+It could be a dismissal or conviction.

 What is a Praecipe?